 During the past three fiscal years, we have financed our operations primarily from license fees, research and development funding, royalties and payment of a contingent note from our collaboration partners, and registered direct offerings of our common stock and warrants in January 2011 and August 2012.
-At December 31, 2012, our principal sources of liquidity consisted of cash, cash equivalents and marketable securities totaling \$15.7 million.
-Our cash equivalents are predominantly invested in one institutional money market fund and our marketable securities are primarily invested in investment-grade corporate debt and commercial paper with maturities at December 31, 2012 ranging from 3 days to 9.5 months.
+At March 31, 2013, our principal sources of liquidity consisted of cash, cash equivalents and marketable securities totaling \$13.7 million.
+Our cash equivalents are predominantly invested in one institutional money market fund, and our marketable securities are primarily invested in investment-grade corporate debt and commercial paper with maturities at March 31, 2013 ranging from 15 days to 10 months.

-With the exception of fiscal year 2010, we have incurred operating losses each year since inception and, at December 31, 2012, we had a total accumulated deficit of \$256.9 million.
+With the exception of fiscal year 2010, we have incurred operating losses each year since inception and, at March 31, 2013, we had a total accumulated deficit of \$259.7 million.
 We generally expect negative cash flows from operations on a quarterly basis at least until such time as we receive sufficient revenues from ILUVIEN for DME in the EU or one or more of our product candidates achieves regulatory approval and provides us sufficient revenues.
-We believe that our capital resources of \$15.7 million at December 31, 2012 and expected royalty income from Bausch & Lomb should enable us to fund our operations as currently planned into the first quarter of calendar year 2014, including plans for Phase III clinical trials of the posterior uveitis micro-insert expected to commence during fiscal 2013.
+We believe that our capital resources of \$13.7 million at March 31, 2013, together with expected Retisert royalty income from Bausch & Lomb and other expected cash inflows under existing collaboration and evaluation agreements, will enable us to fund our operations as currently planned into the fourth quarter of fiscal year ending June 30, 2014.
+This includes planned Phase III clinical trials of the posterior uveitis micro-insert expected to commence during the fourth quarter of fiscal 2013, but excludes any potential milestone or net profits receipts under the Alimera collaboration agreement.
 Whether we will require, or desire, to raise additional capital will be influenced by many factors, including, but not limited to:

-- whether, when and to what extent we receive revenues from Alimera with respect to ILUVIEN for DME, including from commercialization in the EU or upon any approval or commercialization in the U.S.; - whether and when we are able to enter into strategic arrangements for our product candidates and the nature of those arrangements; - when and if we initiate, how we conduct, and whether and the extent to which we internally fund product development and programs, including clinical trials and other research and development; - whether and when Pfizer exercises its option with respect to the Latanoprost Product; - · timely and successful development, regulatory approval and commercialization of our products and product candidates;
+- whether, when and to what extent we receive revenues from Alimera with respect to ILUVIEN for DME, including from commercialization in the EU or upon any approval or commercialization in the U.S.; - · whether and when we are able to enter into strategic arrangements for our product candidates and the nature of those arrangements; - when and if we initiate, how we conduct, and whether and the extent to which we internally fund product development and programs, including clinical trials and other research and development; - whether and when Pfizer exercises its option with respect to the Latanoprost Product; - · timely and successful development, regulatory approval and commercialization of our products and product candidates;